 To solve this we need big, systemic change.
 That's why we're focusing on four big goals.
 Together we're working to stop climate damage, stand up for nature, redesign our economy and fix our democracy.

 The number one cause of climate damage in Australia is burning coal.
 That's why we’re campaigning for a fast and fair transition from polluting fuels to 100% clean energy from the wind and sun.

-We all want to keep enjoying life on this beautiful planet – with vibrant coral reefs, a safe climate and thriving, resilient communities.
+We all want to keep enjoying life on this beautiful planet.

-Climate damage is here, now.
-Digging up and burning coal and gas is cooking our planet and harming the people we love.
+But climate damage is here, now.
+Digging up and burning coal is heating our planet and harming people.

 Solutions are here, now.
-We know how to power our lives with clean energy from the sun and wind and store it in batteries.
+We know how to power our lives with clean energy from the sun and wind.

 We are here, now.
-People power saved Kakadu and the Franklin.
-Won marriage equality.
-Gave women the vote.
+We won big change before.
 Now it’s time for people power to stop climate damage.